mammasmias/IterativeRotationsAssignments/docs/index.rst

 The problem of finding an optimal rotation :math:`\mathbf{R}` when :math:`A` and :math:`B` do not include permutations is known as the `orthogonal Procrustes problem`, and can be easily solved by Singular Value Decomposition method (SVD), see `the wikipedia article <https://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem>`_.
+The routines to solve it are also included in this library.

 The shape-matching problem of Eq. :ref:`(2) <eq-pb3>` is however more complicated, and can be rewritten as optimization problem: